-Winches, cables, slings and equipment will be inspected by the operator prior to each day of use.
-Cuts or amputations from pinchor or nip points; snapping cables or slings while moving equipment 20 Litting and winching operations • during operation.
+Winches, cables, slings and equipment will be inspected by the operator prior to each day of use. cruts or amputations from pinch- or nip points; snapping cables or slings while moving equipment No personnel are permitted underneath the radius of crane arms during operation.
 When working near overhead power lines.
-The boom and cables of equipment should be kept at least twenty (20) feet away from all • Cables, chains and loads will be inspected before lifting by competent person.
-No personnel are permitted underneath the radius of property. electrocution.
-OH MANUE GO.
-Spotters will be present during all uses of heavy equipment to warn the driver of hazardous conditions or the proximity of other equipment or individuals. overhead wires with possibility of fire and and other elevated equipment near overhead power lines, wires and structures Shaded eye protection, face and head protection, and appropriate respiratory protection will be worn during welding, cutting or brazing.
+The boom and cables of equipment should be kept at least twenty (20) feet away from all electric wires, regardless of their voltage.
+Any overhead wire should be considered an energized line until either the person who owns the line, or the electric utility authorities indicate that it is not energized, and it is tagged and marked as such.
+Spotters will be present during all uses of heavy equipment to warn the driver of hazardous conditions or the proximity of other equipment or individuals.
+Potential contact with overhead wires with possibility of fire and electrocution. and other elevated equipment near overhead power lines, wires and structures.
+Shaded eye protection, face and head protection, and appropriate respiratory protection will be worn during welding, cutting or brazing.
 Gloves will be used during handling of sharp objects.
-Level C PPE will be required to be worn if welding in the excavation located in area 3. contact with hot material; cuts from sharp metal edges; damage to retina of the eye from ultraviolet light metals.
+Level C PPE will be required to be worn if welding in the excavation located in area 3.
+Inhalation of fumes; contact with hot material; cuts from sharp metal edges; damage to retina of the eye from ultraviolet light no weiging, cutting and brazing of metals.
 Guards must be maintained and kept in place on all equipment as appropriate.
 Never operate equipment with guards removed.
 Employees will wear appropriate PPE.
 Heavy equipment will be equipped with operational backup alarms.
 Operators shall have had the proper training to operate equipment.
-Lacerations, punctures or bruises from pinch points between equipment and objects in motion; inhalation of gas/dust fumes. , saw cutting (electric All scaffolds will be properly inspected and tagging system will be utilized.
+Lacerations, punctures or bruises from pinch points between equipment and objects in motion; inhalation of gas/dust fumes.
+Demolition; saw cutting All scaffolds will be properly inspected and tagging system will be utilized.
 Scaffolds will be erected by a qualified person/s.
-All scaffold specifications will meet or exceed the OSHA 1926 Subpart L ralls- protection of other trades using the scaffolds high visibility material Area will be cordoned off to protect other trades.
+All scaffold specifications will meet or exceed the OSHA 1926 Subpart L Falls- protection of other trades using the scaffolds high visibility material Area will be cordoned off to protect other trades.
 A safe zone will be established.
 Access beyond the safe zone will be restricted by danger tape.
-16 Working on cookeria
+AR Working on posterily